Go To Home Button

 Alan B. Densky, CH is an NGH certified consulting hypnotist and NLP Practitioner.
 He has developed a very effective headache and migraine relief hypnotherapy program.
 His site also offers a free video self-hypnosis blog, MP3 downloads, a comprehensive hypnosis research library and video hypnosis library.

-2007 By Alan B. Densky, CH.
+Copyright © 2007 By Alan B. Densky, CH.
 This document may NOT be re-printed.
 All Rights Reserved.
+We are happy to syndicate our articles to approved websites.